swisscom/PowerGRR/README.md

 ## What is PowerGRR?

-PowerGRR is a **PowerShell module for working with the [GRR](https://github.com/google/grr) API working on Windows, macOS and Linux**.
+PowerGRR is a **PowerShell module for the [GRR](https://github.com/google/grr) API working on Windows, macOS and Linux**.
 GRR Rapid Response is an incident response framework focused on remote live forensics.
-The module allows working with flows, hunts, labels, artifacts, approvals and the search feature.
+PowerGRR allows working with flows, hunts, labels, artifacts, approvals and the search feature.
 Furthermore, it allows **working with the computer names instead of the GRR internal client id**.
 This makes handling and working with other tools more easy because often you just have the computer names.
 PowerGRR also enables you to easily document your work in text form which is then directly reusable by others.

-PowerGRR creates a comfortable, cli-based workflow for incident response.
-PowerShell is installed on every Windows workstation and working directly with PowerShell objects enables you to sift quickly through flow and hunt data.
-This object-oriented approach gives you a fast way to analyze output within PowerShell, e.g. get all unique registry paths from a hunt or show a list of unique clients where a file was found.

 Some of the use cases where PowerGRR could speed up the work:
 * Start a flow on one or multiple clients and get flow results as PowerShell